-7 Vegetables to Grow Next in Your Aquaponics System (And How to Care for Them)
+7 of the Best Vegetables for Aquaponics (And How to Care for Them)

-These next-level plants require a bit more attention but will provide a diverse and bountiful harvest.
+These next-level vegetables require a bit more attention but will provide a diverse and bountiful harvest.

-The 'next level' of plants for aquaponics need to have more attention for the growing.
-You need to ensure you have the balance of water quality right, and in the case of any fruiting plant, you will need to increase potassium into your aquaponics system.
+Taking this step into advanced aquaponics gardening means choosing plants that need more attention for growing.
+You need to ensure you have the right balance of water quality.
+In the case of any fruiting plant, you will need to increase potassium in your aquaponics system.

 Here's how to grow them successfully in aquaponics, with tips on temperature, climate, and support structures.